 So you know you need collaboration but not sure where to start.
-You've heard about O365 Groups and Microsoft Teams.
-You may have heard that a Microsoft Team contains an O365 Group.
+You've heard about both Microsoft Teams and Microsoft Groups (formerly named O365 Groups).
+You may have heard that a Microsoft Team contains a group.
 So what do you create and how do you create one?

-* If you haven't created the group yet, we suggest creating a Microsoft Team and using the Microsoft Team app for collaboration.
+* If you haven't created your group yet, we suggest creating a Microsoft Team and using the Microsoft Teams app for collaboration.
 Creating a Microsoft Team has you fully using the Microsoft Teams app for all your collaboration.
 Chatting, conversations, file sharing all occur within the Microsoft Team app.
 No more cluttering up your email inbox.

-* However, if you already have an Office365 Group and now want to add the collaboration of a Microsoft Team, you can create a Microsoft Team from your O365 Group.
+* However, if you already have a Microsoft Group and now want to add the collaboration of a Microsoft Team, you can create a Microsoft Team from your Group.
 Just launch the Teams app, click Teams in the left menu then "Join or create a Team" at the bottom.
-Refer to our FAQ item for converting an O365 Group to a Microsoft Team.
+Refer to our FAQ item for converting a Microsoft Group to a Microsoft Team.

-Read this article to find out more about O365 Groups vs. Teams.
+Read this article to find out more about Microsoft Groups vs. Teams.

 Ready to create a Microsoft Team!?
 Read our FAQ article on creating a Team.

-If you already are an owner of an Office365 Group and now want a Microsoft Team for collaboration with group members, you can create a Microsoft Team from an O365 Group.
+If you already are an owner of a Microsoft Group and now want a Microsoft Team for collaboration with group members, you can create a Microsoft Team from a Microsoft Group.
 Just launch the Teams app and when you create a Microsoft Team, it will ask you if you want to create one from a group you already own.
-You will need to manually move items from the areas in your O365 Group that are not accessible from inside the Teams app into Teams, so please continue reading:
+You will need to manually move items from the areas in your Microsoft Group that are not accessible from inside the Teams app, so please continue reading:

 If you already have a OneNote notebook in your group, in order to see it from your Team, you need to add a tab in order to access it.
 From one of the Team's channels, click the Add button to add a tab: